N. Korea offers to shut nuclear test site in May, invite US experts - Journal du Cameroun

 – ‘Maximum pressure’ –

-The remarks are likely to be seen as a sweetener ahead of Trump’s own planned summit with Kim, which the US president said would take place “in the next three or four weeks”.
+The remarks are likely to be seen as a sweetener ahead of Trump’s eagerly-awaited summit with Kim, which the US president said would take place “in the next three or four weeks”.

 Trump touted his ability to achieve a nuclear deal with the regime at a campaign-style rally in Michigan to cheers and chants of “Nobel!
 Nobel!”